Why travel with Untamed Borders?

 Toothbrush tucked in your shirt pocket will be fine.

 Seriously, it depends a bit on the trip.
-We have put some ideas down of the basics on our fact file page on this website but if you book with us we will send out a list of things that it would be wise to have.
+We have put some ideas down of the basics on our destination pages on this website but if you book with us we will send out a list of things that it would be wise to have.